CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/SYS.1.1 General Server.md

 Usually, server systems are run under operating systems that have specific security requirements in each case.
 For common server operating systems, the IT-Grundschutz Compendium has its own modules that specify this module.
 The module "general server" forms the basis for the concrete building blocks on which they are based.
 If a specific block exists for a considered system, it must be used in addition to the module General Server.
 If no specific module exists for server systems used, the requirements of this module must be suitably specified.

 The specific services offered by the server are not part of this module.
 For these server services, additional blocks must be implemented in addition to this block, according to the results of the modeling according to IT-Grundschutz.
-Insofar as an interactive use by users is provided for a server system in individual cases (eg terminal server), the associated security aspects are likewise to be considered separately, for example by applying the corresponding concretized components.
+Insofar as an interactive use by users is provided for a server system in individual cases (eg terminal server), the associated security aspects are also to be considered separately, for example by applying the corresponding concretized components.

 2 risk situation
 -----------------